Ultimaker/terraform-aws-dcos/README.md

 as we use a different variable as a unique identifier for the cluster.

 Note that there is a `public_key` variable in the `example/variables.tf` file.
-This is a public key that we will use to log in to machines in our cluster.
+This is a public key that we will use to log into machines in our cluster.
 For purpose of this setup we'll create a new public/private key pair that we'll use.

 So create that public/private key pair.